varmara/data-engineering-zoomcamp-2024/021-workshop-1/README.md

-# Workshop 1: Data Ingestion
+# Data Engineering Zoomcamp 2024 - Workshop 1: Data Ingestion

 In this workshop, we have learnt how to build data ingestion pipelines using **dlt**